sumitst05/TechTales/README.md

   - **Pusher**: Implemented for real-time updates, enabling instant like updates to all clients.

-## Deployment

-TechTales is deployed on [Vercel](https://vercel.com/), ensuring high availability and scalability for users accessing the platform.

 #### Feel free to contribute by opening a PR